Chris Bell (politician): Houston City Council (1997–2002)

 Bell ran for Houston City Council in 1995.
 He received third place, behind David Ballard and eventual winner Orlando Sanchez.

 He ran again in a 1997 special election, called to fill the seat vacated by the resignation of John Peavy.
 He placed second in the election after African American minister James W.E.
 Dixon II.
 However, since no candidate won more than 50 percent of the vote, the election went to a runoff.
 Bell defeated Dixon by 6,000 votes.

 Bell served as at large Position 4 councilman for the Houston City Council for five years.
-During this time, he served as chairman of both the Council Committee on Customer Service and Initiatives and the Ethics Committee.
-Throughout his service, he focused on ethics reform, passing laws that limited the use of soft money in city elections.
-He also championed what he called “customer-driven government,” featuring innovative ideas to make government more accessible to the public.
-He also helped pass the largest tax cut in the city's history and worked to pass sweeping ethics reform that significantly cleaned up what was a corrupt local government.

 Mayoral campaign (2001)

 In 2001, Bell ran against incumbent mayor Lee P. Brown.
 Brown and Bell's first disagreement was previously in 2000, when Bell joined with conservatives to pass a 2-cent property tax rollback, causing Brown to replace Bell as chairman.
 Bell finished third behind Brown and Republican candidate Orlando Sanchez.
-Bell and Mayor Brown reconciled after the election — Bell endorsed Brown during the resulting runoff election and Brown was a vocal supporter for Bell's 2002 congressional bid.